-ASUS Transformer Pad TF300 Android 4.2 update rolling out todayAlex Wagner - Deputy Managing Editor, News Desk
+ASUS Transformer Pad TF300 Android 4.2 update rolling out todayAlex Wagner - Editorial Director of News and Content

 Another device is getting updated to Android 4.2 starting today, but unlike with previous recipients of 4.2, this product doesn't go by the name "Nexus."
 ASUS announced this morning that its Transformer Pad TF300 will be updated to Android 4.2 in the U.S. starting today, with the update making its way to other parts of the globe later on in March.
 Included with this update are tweaks for improved performance and stability as well as some new features, including multi-user support.